struct/isoalloc/README.md

 * When destroying private zones if `NEVER_REUSE_ZONES` is enabled IsoAlloc won't attempt to repurpose the zone
 * Zones are retired and replaced after they've allocated and freed a specific number of chunks.
 This is calculated as `ZONE_ALLOC_RETIRE * max_chunk_count_for_zone`.
 * `MEMORY_TAGGING` When enabled IsoAlloc will create a 1 byte tag for each chunk in private zones.
 See the [MEMORY_TAGGING.md](MEMORY_TAGGING.md) documentation, or [this test](tests/tagged_ptr_test.cpp) for an example of how to use it.
-* `MEMCPY_SANITY` Configures the allocator will hook all calls to `memcpy` and check for out of bounds r/w operations when either src or dst points to a chunk allocated by IsoAlloc
+* `MEMCPY_SANITY` and `MEMSET_SANITY` Configures the allocator will hook all calls to `memcpy`/`memset` and check for out of bounds r/w operations when either src or dst points to a chunk allocated by IsoAlloc
 * `STRONG_SIZE_ISOLATION` Enables a policy that enforces stronger memory isolation by size

 ## Building